josealvaq-sudo/josealvaq-sudo/README.md

-## Hi there 👋
+## Hi I'm Jose 👋👨‍💻

 Automating the world, one repetitive task at a time.
 Electrical engineer obsessed with eliminating human error and manual processes.

-My philosophy: if you do it more than once, automate it.
++ My philosophy: if you do it more than once, automate it.
 Here you'll find scripts and projects that make life more efficient.

 From industrial automation to everyday problem solvers.
 8+ years in QA, validation, and system optimization across multinational environments.